JeffreyGorman/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.be.mit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused on the interface between DNA assembly and organic semiconductor photophysics.
+bio: Jeffrey Gorman's research focuses on the interface between DNA assembly and organic semiconductor photophysics.

 # Interests to show in About widget
 interests: